HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 ## 4. Extracting a light curve
 Now that we have data processed, we can proceed and extract a light curve for the source.
 For this, we use `nuproducts` (see [nuproducts](https://heasarc.gsfc.nasa.gov/lheasoft/ftools/caldb/help/nuproducts.html) for details)

-First, we need to create a source and background region files.
+First, we need to create source and background region files.

 The source regions is a circle centered on the source with a radius of 150 arcseconds, while the background region is an annulus with an inner and outer radii of 180 and 300 arcseconds, respectively.